Urigo/graphql-scalars/README.md

 // import all scalars and resolvers import OKGGraphQLScalars, {
   OKGScalarDefinitions,
-} from '@okgrow/graphql-scalars';
+} from 'graphql-scalars';
 // Alternatively, import individual scalars and resolvers
-// import { DateTime, DateTimeScalar, ... } from "@okgrow/graphql-scalars"
+// import { DateTime, DateTimeScalar, ... } from "graphql-scalars"

 const server = new ApolloServer({
   schema: makeExecutableSchema({